 People

-Professor of economics-turned-armchair neuroscientist.
-Biohacking my broken brain back to life following a chemical-induced brain injury.
+Professor and armchair neuroscientist.
+Biohacking my broken brain back to life following a medication-induced brain injury.